rohanbapat/sys6018-competition-house-prices/README.md

 Yi Hao: implementation of the KNN non-parametric approach.

 # Commenting and Evaluation of the Code
-Code comemnting and narration is within the R document.
+Code commenting and narration is within the R document.